Co-funding for MSCA COFUND doctoral programmes

 Since funding from MSCA COFUND only covers part of the project costs, co-funding from the applicant organisation is required.
 To encourage broader Swedish participation, the Knowledge Foundation offers in this call the opportunity to apply for funding to cover part of the necessary co-financing.

-Co-financing can only be applied for doctoral programmes within MSCA COFUND 2026.
-An additional call for co-financing of applications to MSCA COFUND 2027 is planned for 2026.
+Co-financing can only be applied for doctoral programmes within MSCA COFUND 2027.

 Terms and conditions